robertbraeutigam/scan/README.md

 The initiator should assume that the messages it sent in the meantime were not received and must remove its old keys and close the connection.

+#### Frame type: 33 (Identity Query)

+Sent either through TCP or UDP to query a host or hosts about the identities it represents.

+Payload structure:
+* Query Id (4 bytes)
+* Target query static keys...
+(32 bytes each)

+TODO: describe

+The query can contain any number of target addresses between 0 and 100, for which the IP address is to be returned.

+The query Id is a strictly increasing number for each query.
+Devices should remember the last query Id for each host for 10 seconds and not respond if they already done so.

+ All the
+host devices with the listed keys must respond to this query.
+A query with 0 target keys is a wildcard query, which means *all* devices in the local network must respond.

+However, if the device is configured with a gateway or multiple gateways, that is, it is assumed not to be in the same administrative scope as other devices, it may directly announce itself through TCP to the gateway instead of using UDP.
+The gateway will then represent itself as having that identity to the rest of the network.

+Note that wildcard queries may or may not return all devices depending on online/offline status, or network topology.

+#### Frame type: 34 (Identity Announcement)

+Sent either through TCP or UDP to announce an identity being available from a host.

+Payload structure:
+* Static keys...
+(32 bytes each)

+TODO:

+This reply tells the requester that these static keys are reachable at the address this connection is from.
+A device, such as a gateway, may represent multiple devices on the local network, that is why multiple static keys may reside at the same IP address.

+The responder may repeat the frame as many times as necessary and then must close the connection immediately.

 ### Message Choreography